-The Hurricane Ridge Ski Area opened January 1, 1958 with two rope tows relocated from Deer Park on Blue Mountain.
-These engines are still in use today!
+The Hurricane Ridge Ski and Snowboarding Area opened on January 1, 1958, with two rope tows that were relocated from Deer Park on Blue Mountain.
 A Poma surface lift was added in 1971.
-Hurricane Ridge remains a small, family-oriented ski and snowboard area, supporting a ski school, ski team, terrain park and tubing area and operated by a non-profit winter sports club with a companion 501(c)3 education foundation.
+Located inside of Olympic National Park the Hurricane Ridge Ski Area is, and continues to remain, a small, family-oriented ski and snowboard area, supporting a ski school, ski team, terrain park, and tubing area.
+The area is operated by the non-profit Hurricane Ridge Education Foundation a 501(c)3 education foundation.

 These words have been printed on Hurricane Ridge lift tickets since 1958

-In the 1930’s Deer Park was Washington’s premier ski area.
+In 30s Deer Park was Washington’s premier ski area.
 That may sound like hyperbole, but it’s true.
 Thanks to the U.S. Forest Service and the Civilian Conservation Corps, there was a road, a lodge and by 1936 a ski tow.

 In March 1938, Olympic Ski Club had its first championship meet at Deer Park, a Pacific Northwest Ski Association event.
 It drew 800 competitors and spectators.
 The Seattle Mountaineers were well represented at the meet.